ZeroFries/TheCheapDrunk/readme.txt

 	-FileGen stores the information gained in a textfile -> Beverages.txt

 app/views handles the actual web page
-	-app is the controller, collecting information from Beverages.txt -views displays the information
+	-Beverages.txt stores the model data (the model being a beverage) -app is the controller, collecting information from Beverages.txt -views displays the information